Why we invested in Veza: A first-of-its-kind player in data security

 Critical trends have set the stage for Veza’s opportunity

-Securing networks and endpoints is so 2010 — On-prem, big security companies were built by focusing on networks and endpoints.
+Securing networks and endpoints is so 2010 — on-premises, big security companies were built by focusing on networks and endpoints.
 In the cloud, value in security shifts up the stack to apps, workloads, and data, and how we authenticate and authorize access to those up-stack resources.

 “Someday we’ll look back on this and it will all seem funny” (Bruce Springsteen) — Remember when people talked about cloud lock-in?
 It was once considered a distant vision that enterprises would use multiple clouds.
 That vision has become reality.
 Just look at Boeing’s recent announcement that they’ll be using all three major IaaS cloud providers.
 Enterprises truly enjoy having the flexibility of the cloud when workloads leave their four walls.
 But they don’t want to lose that flexibility on-prem.
 Every enterprise wants an on-prem environment that can give them the benefits of public clouds and that makes the cloud hybrid as well.
 As your data and workloads migrate across various clouds, it doesn’t make sense to have to reconfigure security architectures and postures.